in the Fairbanks North Star Borough - FNSB

 Facilities, Utilities, and Health Care

 - The area's highways provide access to the statewide road system.
-Nearby Fairbanks offers jet and railway services.
+Nearby Fairbanks is 11 miles south of Fox and offers jet and railway services.

 - State Ferry